World AIDS Day 2013 – but don't forget TB…

 Where there are already high rates of MDR-TB, despite IPT being indicated for HIV positive people, it is epidemiologically almost certainly a risky treatment and it is arguable that it should not be embarked upon at all as a general policy in such countries.
 Remember: co-infection of HIV and TB is also thought to result in more rapid potential development of MDR-TB and XDR-TB if the drugs are at all mismanaged.
 The data on the efficacy of IPT has been harvested mainly in low incidence countries, without high rates of co-infection and without high rates of drug-resistance.

 If an HIV patient who presents as a candidate for IPT is already isoniazid resistant, what exactly will the effects be of putting her on a long term course of the drug?
 It’s far from clear that anyone knows.
 The eight countries with the biggest proportion of HIV patients being put on IPT are (in order): South Africa (370,000), Ethiopia (30,000), Malawi (21,000), Mozambique (17,000), Lesotho (16,000), Haiti (15,000), Ukraine (14,000) and Namibia (12,000).
-Whatever the official figures may say, it’s unlikely that any of these countries do not have rates of MDR-TB that are well above the global average.
-This is particularly probable within the pool of latent infection where drug-resistance is undiagnosable undetectable and will only emerge in the future.
+Whatever the official estimated figures may say, it’s unlikely that any of these countries do not have rates of MDR-TB that are well above the global average.
+This is particularly probable within the pool of latent infection where drug-resistance is undiagnosable and undetectable and will only emerge in the future.
 All of these countries re almost certainly also already being affected by the insidious growing threat of XDR-TB, which will also be in there in their respective pools of latent disease.
 (South Africa, of course, is well recognised as suffering from XDR-TB, already carrying around 70% of the known pandemic, but four of these listed countries supply much of the migrant workforce that comprises the labour for in the HIV and TB-ridden mining industry of South Africa itself).

 There is also the factor of re-infection in high incidence environments.
 Without any shadow of a doubt rates of re-infection are high in many high incidence countries although they will be reduced with ART.
 This risk dictates that the preventative treatment needs to be rolled out in really big numbers in order to make any impression on the latent pool and bring the numbers of re-activating disease down as intended.